rocky-linux/documentation/docs/labs/security/lab9-cryptography.md

         `sshd_config` is a rather odd configuration file.
 Unlike other Linux config files - comments (#) in the `sshd_config` file denotes the options' default values. (i.e. comments represents already compiled-in defaults.)

-2. Consult the man page for `sshd_config` and explain what the options below do?
+2. Consult the man page for `sshd_config`.

+    !!! question

+        What do the following options do?

         - AuthorizedKeysFile
         - Ciphers
         - Port
         - Protocol
         - X11Forwarding
         - HostKey

 3. Change your pwd to the /etc/ssh/ directory.